Overview

 As with any therapeutic approach, multicultural therapy seeks to foster well-being, understanding, and personal growth.
 However, its distinctiveness lies in its specific objectives grounded in cultural respect, awareness, and inclusivity.

-Here are the primary goals of multicultural therapy:
+Here are the primary goals of this counseling:

 • Cultural self-awareness and exploration: One of the primary goals is to help clients explore, understand, and embrace their cultural identities.
 This approach explores how cultural backgrounds have shaped their beliefs, values, and experiences.
 For some, it might mean reconciling with cultural norms that clash with personal choices or societal expectations, while for others, it's about celebrating their heritage and integrating it into their daily lives.